counterbeing/homepage/hugo_tech_blog/content/bits/use-terraform-to-set-up-github-pages-with-route-53.md

 After doing this you'll still need to specify the CNAME on your target project, and set the name servers on the domain.
 This requires that you're using terraform to manage all DNS for this domain.

+This will direct any traffic from any of `https://example.com`, `http://example.com`, and `http://www.example.com` to the same github pages location.
+The only problem with this is when it comes to directing `https://www.example.com` to your github pages site.
+You'll need to do a server side redirect if you want that part to work.

 ```
 resource "aws_route53_zone" "primary" {